Home

 B choir

 In 1966 the Cathedral Choir rehearsed with the Old St. Paul’s Choir in downtown Baltimore.
-Through good fortune and some lucky connections, Mr. Twynham had managed to get the Cathedral Choir invited as one of two choirs to perform at the wedding of Luci Baines Johnson to Patrick Nugent.
-Johnson was the daughter of President Lyndon Johnson and Lady Bird Johnson and the wedding was going to be broadcast on television.
+Through good fortune and some lucky connections, Mr. Twynham had managed to get the Cathedral Choir invited as one of two national choirs to perform at the wedding of Luci Baines Johnson to Patrick Nugent.
+Luci Johnson was the daughter of President Lyndon Johnson and Lady Bird Johnson and the wedding was going to be broadcast on television.

 Johnson wedding 2